-The Math Center has several different types of advisors to meet your specific needs.
+The Math Center provides advising for majors or minors in Mathematics and Statistics & Data Science (SDS).
+We have several different types of advisors to meet your specific needs.
 For more information about advising within the Math Department, departmental procedures and resources, appointment and email etiquette and more, see our Advising Syllabus.

-The College of Science Advising Office is available for math majors who need to start their degree checks, are looking for permission to enroll in extra units for a semester, who need the Dean's permission to withdraw from a course after the deadline (or other petition-related items), or if an urgent matter arises and the Undergraduate Program Coordinator is not available.
-The College of Science Advising Office is located in the Gould–Simpson Building room 1017.
-If math is not your primary major, please consult with your primary college's advising office for assistance with these issues.
+The College of Science Advising Office is available for math or SDS majors who need to finish their degree checks, who need Dean's permission to withdraw from a course after the deadline (or other petition-related items), or if an urgent matter arises and the Math Center staff are not available.
+The College of Science Advising Office is located in the BASC building room 417.
+If your primary major is not in the math department, please consult with your primary college's advising office for assistance with these issues.